 - 1. With the engine at normal operating temperature, check the coolant level in the reserve tank (1).
-It should be between the UPPER (2) and LOWER (3) level marks.

-- If the reserve tank is empty, or if coolant loss is excessive, check for leaks and see your Honda dealer for repair.

-- 2. Remove the lower fairing (page 88).

-- 3. Remove the reserve tank cap (4).
+It should be between the UPPER (2) and LOWER (3) level marks. - If the reserve tank is empty, or if coolant loss is excessive, check for leaks and see your Honda dealer for repair. - Remove the reserve tank cap (4).
 Always add coolant to the reserve tank.

-Do not attempt to add coolant by removing the radiator cap.

-- Add coolant to the reserve tank as required to bring the coolant level to the UPPER level mark.

-- 5. Install the reserve tank cap.
+Do not attempt to add coolant by removing the radiator cap. - Add coolant to the reserve tank as required to bring the coolant level to the UPPER level mark. - 4.
+Install the reserve tank cap.

-- 6. Install the lower fairing.